Karate for Kids

 The basic techniques and the kata are strictly traditional Shotokan karate, and we insist on deep learning of these fundamentals.

-The connection to Japanese tradition makes us very popular with Japanese families.
+The connection to Japanese tradition makes us very popular with Japanese families, many of whom have returned to Japan and fit right in with their dojo there without missing a beat.

 - the most important kihon (basic) techniques, emphasizing blocks and kicks

 - beginning to apply the basic techniques in basic and very controlled self-defense exercises

-- very basic kata (forms; pre-arrange set of movements)
+- very basic kata (forms; pre-arranged set of movements)

-After achieving yellow belt level (normally after 1-2 years) we begin to add:
+After achieving yellow belt level (normally after 1-2 years, depending on their rate of progress) we begin to add:

 - basic kumite (sparring) (no-contact other than at the wrists, very controlled and very safe)

 Fun for Kids

-Each child has the potential to achieve excellence in karate, and our standards for guiding them are very high.
+Each child has the potential to achieve excellence in karate, and our standards for guiding them are extremely high.
 We welcome students with all kinds of previous experience, but we make decisions about rank and grading independent of any rank a student may bring with them to our dojo.
 Parents thank us for the honesty and for the challenge.

 Japan Trained Instructor

-Chief Instructor Sensei Jon Keeling teaches the vast majority of the children’s classes and has been teaching Shotokan karate for 34 years.
+Chief Instructor Sensei Jon Keeling teaches the vast majority of the children’s classes and started teaching Shotokan karate in 1984; 37 years ago.
 He lived and trained in Japan for 8 years and is one of the most highly qualified instructors of Shotokan anywhere.
 Read more about Sensei Keeling here.
 Sensei Keeling is sometimes assisted by experienced adults and teenage black belts, helping when we break into groups by experience levels.
 Many of our instructors have 20+ years of experience!